Dual-Channel Multiplex Graph Neural Networks for Recommendation: Introduction

 \section{Introduction}

-Recommender systems have become a key component of various online platforms, especially in the fields of e-commerce~\cite{guo2019buying,deldjoo2020recommender,shen2022mbn}, social media \cite{anandhan2018social}, and video platforms \cite{cheuque2019recommender}, to provide users with personalized and accurate information recommendations~\cite{ren2023sslrec}.
-The complex interactions between users and items have become increasingly varied and complicated \cite{rendle2012bpr}, and traditional collaborative filtering-based recommender systems \cite{koren2009matrix,cheng2018aspect} often tend to simplify the relations between users and items, and are unable to fully reflect the diversity of user behaviors and deep interaction patterns.
-With the development of deep learning and graph neural networks (GNNs), constructing diverse GNNs to capture higher-order neighborhood information of users and items has become a mainstream method \cite{wu2022survey}.
+\IEEEPARstart{R}{ecommender} systems have emerged as essential elements across numerous online platforms, particularly in the realm of e-commerce~\cite{guo2019buying,deldjoo2020recommender,shen2022mbn,shui2024hierarchical,zhang2025learning}, social media~\cite{anandhan2018social}, and video platforms~\cite{cheuque2019recommender}, to deliver personalized and precise information recommendations to users~\cite{ren2023sslrec}.
+The interactions between users and items have grown increasingly diverse and complex~\cite{rendle2012bpr}, and traditional collaborative filtering (CF)-based recommendation~\cite{koren2009matrix,cheng2018aspect} tend to simplify the relations between users and items and are unable to fully reflect the diversity of user behaviors and deep interaction patterns.
+The advancement of graph neural networks (GNNs) has led to the mainstream adoption of constructing diverse GNNs to capture higher-order node neighborhood information~\cite{wu2022survey}.